aniruddha0pandey/CSE316/README.md

 ## Known Bugs
 - Registration Number `68` is showing wrong question number.
 Dude to Form Feed (FF) line ending due to separation of pages and tables to next page.
 - Question number `11, 12, 13, 14, 15 , 16, 17` images aren't generating. grep isn't able to recognize question number as the the Line Feed (LL) line ending character is coming after the first digit of the above specified range.
 - Inefficient implementation on piping pdftotext output to perl process.
-Possible soultion: save the converted file other thatn buffer.
+Possible soultion: save the converted file other than buffer.
 - Text file is generating twice implying bad design.
 Possible solution: unify txt generation from PyPDF2 and pdftotext.

-Possible solution: Port to Poppler utilities like `pdftotext`, `pdftoimage`.